TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Matt believes that diversity begets identity and progress.
 “The more diverse the community you get to define yourself in and through, the more I think you emerge with a strong self-identity and confidence.
 And confidence, belief, faith, whatever you want to call it: above all things, it is what helps us push the whole world forward.”

-In addition, Nahal also relates to the world differently as a result of his UWC education.
-“Despite the possible simplification of equating entire countries and cultures with single individuals, these people gave me faces, families and stories through which to connect with unfamiliar places.
-I was exposed to the widest spectrum of opinions and philosophies on every subject, which continue to inform the way I see the world and make my choices.”
+In addition, Nahal also relates to the world differently due to his UWC education.
+“Despite the possible simplification of equating entire countries and cultures with single individuals, these people gave me faces, families, and stories to connect with unfamiliar places.
+I was exposed to the widest spectrum of opinions and philosophies on every subject, which continue to inform how I see the world and make my choices.”

 Challenges to Studying at UWC

-Interestingly most UWC graduates I have interviewed manage to see each UWC challenge as a benefit in some way.
+Interestingly, most UWC graduates I have interviewed see each UWC challenge as beneficial in some way.

-Elisa found herself at UWC in the wake of 9/11, and questioning her national identity.
+Elisa found herself at UWC after 9/11 and questioning her national identity.
 “I remember feeling a strange need to defend America.
 That was catalyzed in part by being asked a week after arriving to present the American side of 9/11 two days after the attack at an impromptu college-wide meeting.
 I stood in front of my new peers, faithfully reciting the notes my military-minded father had sent me on the various sorts of counter-attack that the U.S. army might employ while my Afghani peer explained the history of the Taliban and his feelings that in the U.S., we had created our very own Frankenstein.
-It took a painful, soul searching month or so to realize that I could be American without being America, and that I could choose exactly what that meant to me.”
+It took a painful, soul-searching month to realize that I could be American without being American and that I could choose exactly what that meant to me.”

-Other challenges of studying at UWC surround the idea of living away from home at a young age, and being thrown into an international stage to learn diplomacy.
+Other challenges of studying at UWC involve living away from home at a young age and being thrown onto an international stage to learn diplomacy.

 “Because our identities were inextricably tied up with our national backgrounds, sensitive international conflicts challenged those who were deeply affected by them to separate their individual classmates and friends from the political positions they opposed,” says Nahal.